cpfaff/rbefdata_paper/paper/rbefdata.md

 The `tematres` vocabulary server is an open source server software that offers features to manage, share and publish formal representations of knowledge.
-The `rbefdata` package can exploit vocabularies stored on `tematres` vocabulary servers.
+The `rbefdata` package can exploit vocabularies stored on a `tematres` vocabulary server.
 It can search for terms, display their descriptions as well as it can query the server for the relations of terms (broader, narrower).
-The `rbefdata` package by default connects to a `tematres` server instance with a thesaurus that, by the time of writing, contains round about 1000 terms which are related to ecology and biodiversity research.
-We used the default thesaurus to retrieve narrower keywords to a improve a keyword based search for datasets to highlight a way on how the integration of semantic repositories can enhance the process of data exploration on a `BEFdata` portal.
+The `rbefdata` package by default connects to a `tematres` server instance with a thesaurus that, by the time of writing, contains round about 1000 terms which are related to ecology research.
+We used this default thesaurus to retrieve narrower keywords to show how the keyword based search for datasets can be improved.

 ## rbefdata